RealJohnSmith/vxworks-rust-development-notes/README.md

 ### [Real hardware](hardware-armv7.md)

 Real hardware: University [development board](https://rtime.felk.cvut.cz/psr/cviceni/mzapo/) which is based on [MicroZed board](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/microzed) with [Xilinx Zynq-7000 System on Chip](https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html).
+The FPGA chip has integrated ARM core on the same die.
+We will be programming only the ARM chip.
+This chip can however interface with the FPGA as an external periphery, if the need arises in your project.

 Real hardware compilation target: armv7-wrs-vxworks-eabihf